How to Get Your Security Deposit Back After Moving Out (Step-by-Step Guide)

 • Replacing an appliance at full retail price when it was already old or near the end of its life

-• Vague charges listed simply as “cleaning” or “admin fee” with no breakdown
+• Vague charges listed as “cleaning” or “admin fee” with no breakdown

 • Deductions made without any itemised list or receipts

-• Charges for items that were already noted as damaged on the move-in inventory
+• Charges for items already noted as damaged on the move-in inventory

 If you see any of these on your deduction statement, you have a solid basis for a formal dispute.